W

 Reproduction, Young, and Molting

 Wrynecks are most likely monogamous and mate for life, and the breeding season runs from April to June.
-Females lay between five to twelve dull white eggs; both sexes take turns incubating for approximately 12 days.
+Females lay between five and twelve dull white eggs; both sexes take turns incubating for approximately 12 days.
 Both parents feed the chicks, and they fledge the nest around 20 days old.
 Their young are sexually mature after one year and molt annually.
 They live an average of 3.5 years but can live up to five or ten.

 Population